amikael/HELFI/CITING.md

   > Valtter Luoto, Matti Liljeqvist, Anssi Yli-Jyrä, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, editors.
 (1997). _Iso Raamatun Sanahakemisto (The Finnish Analytical Bible Concordance)_, volumes 1–2.
 Raamatun Tietokirja, Aika Oy Kristilliset Kirjat, Keuruu, Finland.

 **The texts, lemma and morphology databases of the three languages in the corpus are not covered by our license.**  They are just made available as open third-party components but in our custom file formats.
 These components are either in the public domain or under licenses that allow their use under specifix restrictions.
-The only exception is the base text of the Hebrew Bible whose availability seem to have two contradictory interpretations that we are able to solve.
+The only exception is the base text of the Hebrew Bible whose availability seem to have two contradictory interpretations that we are not able to solve.
+However, we are working towards an explicit exception to the NoDerivatives clause with the provider.
+Until that, you may use the Hebrew Bible alignment and its source text only at your own risk.